oktadev/okta-blog/_source/_posts/2023-09-15-java-spring-boot-microservices.md

 You can navigate to the following URLs in your browser for different results:

-- `http://localhost:8080/print-token`: prints access token to the console
+- `http://localhost:8080/print-token`: prints access token to the terminal
 - `http://localhost:8080/cool-cars`: returns a list of cool cars
-- `http://localhost:8080/home`: proxies request to the car service and prints JWT claims to the console
+- `http://localhost:8080/home`: proxies request to the car service and prints JWT claims in this application's terminal

 You can see the access token's contents by copying/pasting it into [jwt.io](https://jwt.io).
 You can also access the car service directly using it.